the-kairos-project/ai-evaluator-extension/server/docs/plugins/pdf_resume_parser.md

 # PDF Resume Parser Plugin

 This plugin extracts text and structured data from PDF resumes.
-It uses a dual approach:
-1. First tries direct extraction with pdfminer.six
+It supports three parsing modes:
+1. **llm_first** (default): Uses LLM as primary parser with lightweight PDF decode
-2. Falls back to LLM-based parsing if direct extraction misses key sections
+2. **direct_first**: Tries direct extraction first, falls back to LLM if extraction fails
+3. **direct_only**: Only uses direct extraction, returns empty data if it fails

 ## Features